Last updated on June 15, 2022

 Emails.
 You can opt-out of receiving promotional emails from us at any time by following the instructions as provided in emails to click on the unsubscribe link, or emailing us at the email address set out in the “Contact Us” section below with the word UNSUBSCRIBE in the subject field of the email.
 Please note that you cannot opt-out of non-promotional emails, such as those about your account, transactions, servicing, or Marble’s ongoing business relations.

-Please note that your opt out is limited to the email address, device, and phone number used and will not affect subsequent subscriptions.
+Please note that your opt out is limited to the email address or device used and will not affect subsequent subscriptions.

 We implement and maintain reasonable administrative, physical, and technical security safeguards to help protect information about you from loss, theft, misuse and unauthorized access, disclosure, alteration and destruction.
 Nevertheless, transmission via the internet is not completely secure and we cannot guarantee the security of information about you.